Mirehiko/Mirehiko/README.md

 ### About me:
 I'm front-end developer from Yekaterinburg.
 - I'm working as a Software Engineer now;
-- In my free time, I solve problems on Codewars adn read tech articles.
+- In my free time, I solve problems on Codewars and read tech articles.
 - I'm currently working on my own project - **TaskApp**.
 It's a simple implementation of task-manager.

 ### Languages and Tools: